Churn: a quick guide for subscription businesses

 Overall industry monthly churn rate is 6.73%

-Focusing in on the SaaS industry, overall monthly churn rates were slightly lower, at 6.19%, with a B2B vs B2C breakdown showing rates of 6.15% vs 6.93%, respectively.
+Focusing on the SaaS industry, overall monthly churn rates were slightly lower, at 6.19%, with a B2B vs B2C breakdown showing rates of 6.15% and 6.93% respectively.

 How to reduce voluntary churn